Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Introduction

-The main result of this paper is the following theorem.
-The minimal carrier Green's function $g_\mu$ as well as the notion of limits of sequences of compacts sets will be described in the following section.
+The following Main Theorem uses the notions of minimal carrier Green's function $g_\mu$ as well as the notion of limits of sequences of compacts sets.
+These will be described in the following section.